CURIOSITY TRUMPS ANGER

 Anger is an effective tool, but only if:

 The opposite of anger is apathy.
-Use controlled anger to positively impact apathy.
+Use controlled anger to impact apathy positively.
 Use controlled anger to motivate the “I don’t care” types of people.

 Use sadness and disappointment in dealing with angry, defensive people.
-Soft gloves with firm controlled sadness works effectively in aggressive, anger filled situations.
+Soft gloves with controlled sadness work effectively in aggressive, anger-filled situations.